 The certificate is to be used for export/import purposes, as well as for domestic purposes, and serves as an official certificate for items from the manufacturer/maintenance organisation to users.
-The certificate is not a delivery or shipping note.

-It can only be issued by organisations approved by CAD within the scope of the approval.
+It can only be issued by organisations approved by the CAA within the scope of the approval.